Zena Sutherland Awards for Excellence in Children's Literature

 Lab librarians Mary Ogilvie, Irene Fahrenwald, Lee McLain, Cynthia Oakes, Jamelle St.Clair and Tad Andracki spend hours researching picture books published in the current year.
 They read reviews, professional journals, blogs and consult with children’s literature experts.
 They purchase, read carefully and discuss all promising titles in consultation with art teacher, Philip Matsikas.
 Together they select approximately 20 titles for the student led Sutherland Committee.

 Sixth grade students volunteer to serve on the Sutherland Committee, supervised by Middle School librarians Cynthia Oakes and Tad Andracki.
-The committee meets for weeks to discuss the titles, often using the criteria that was written while they were in fifth grade.
+The committee meets for weeks to discuss the titles, often using the criteria that were written while they were in fifth grade.
 In their discussions, the students consider everything from the author’s choice of words to the way in which the illustrations reveal the story.
 No detail is too small to be scrutinized, and the discussions often become heated and intense.
 Their goal is to narrow the list to five books that third, fourth, and fifth graders will vote on for Best Text, Best Illustrations, and Best Overall.

 Winter and Spring